Template Inheritance and Reusability

 Local Blocks

-Every block overrides content of parent block of the same name.
-Except for local blocks.
-They are something like private methods in class.
-You can create a template without worrying that – due to coincidence of block names – they would be overwritten by a second template.
+Every block overrides the content of the parent block with the same name – except for local blocks.
+They are analogous to private methods in classes.
+You can create a template without worrying that, due to a coincidence of block names, they might be overwritten by another template.

 {block local helper}